brenomarinho2001/Html_and_Css/Dia 01 - Login Page/Readme.md

 ⚛️ CSS

 Getting started:
-1.Clone this repo using git clone git@github.com:CarlosLevir/tindev.git 2.open the index.html
+1.Clone this repo using git

+2.open the index.html